 We conduct our lives, our business, and our decision making through these core values:

-- Integrity: We base our reputation on being an integrity based organization, standing behind our word.
+- Integrity: We base our reputation on being an integrity-based organization through honest behaviors, interactions, and standing behind our word.

-- Quality: We are committed to providing quality products and services, hiring quality employees and supporting them to be the best they can be.
+- Excellence: We are committed to providing quality products and services, hiring quality employees and supporting them to be the best they can be.
+We constantly raise the bar through constructive self-evolution and self-improvement and embrace challenges and change, understanding opportunity lies within both.

 - Respect: We honor the human dignity of each person, communicating with courtesy and respect in both word and action with our internal and external customers.

-- Accountability: We do what we say we will do; we walk the talk.
+- Accountability: We are accountable to customers, stakeholders, and fellow employees.
+We do what we say we will do.
 We measure with objectives and deadlines.
 Our employees are equipped to be successful.

-- Teamwork: We embrace participatory leadership and recognizing the synergy of people working together.
+- Teamwork: We embrace participatory leadership, recognizing the synergy of people working together.

 - Community: We recognize our responsibility within the community to respect and serve; taking actions that promote the common good.